rinawasabi/advanced-web-dev/Final_Project/Project_phase_1.md

 - Cooks several times a week, especially on weekends.
 - Regularly explores recipes posted by other home cooks, especially ones with creative twists or cultural variety.
 - Sometimes shares his dishes on Facebook or sends recipes to friends by email.
-- Enjoys reflecting on and comparing different versions of the same dish shared by others.

 **Needs:**
 - A community space focused on meaningful recipe exchange rather than flashy presentation.